DiveFish/SORTS/README.md

 # SORTS
 A Subject-Object Resolution Test Suite of German and Dutch minimal sentence pairs for morpho-syntactic and semantic model introspection.

-The SORTS test suite consists of monotransitive clauses (18,502 German, ?
-Dutch), annotated with the following property classes:
+The SORTS test suite consists of monotransitive clauses (18,502 German; 14,670 Dutch), annotated with the following property classes:

 |Property | Annotation |
 |:------------- |:-------------|